The Soup (Seinfeld)

 "The Soup" is the 93rd episode of the NBC sitcom Seinfeld.
 This was the seventh episode of the sixth season.
 It aired on November 10, 1994.

-The character Kenny Bania (played by Stephen Hytner) made his first appearance in the episode, in which he tries to cultivate friendship with Jerry by giving him an Armani suit.
+Stand-up comic Kenny Bania (played by Stephen Hytner) made his first appearance in the episode, in which he tries to cultivate friendship with Jerry by giving him an Armani suit.
 Meanwhile, George becomes uncomfortable at Monk's Café after he has an awkward first date with a waitress there, leading him and his circle of friends to try eating at one of their competitors.

 Plot

 Kelly, a waitress from Monk's Café, flirts with George.
 At Jerry's goading, he takes her out for a walk.
 George describes how he likes the word "manure", and Kelly makes a casual remark revealing that she has a boyfriend.
 Later, Jerry and George speculate whether she made that up to avoid George and whether the manure comment had anything to do with it.
 After having a kidney stone, Kramer decides to dump his refrigerator and eat only fresh foods.
 He starts dating Hildy, a waitress at Reggie's, and her appetite forces him to raid Jerry's apartment for food.

-Kenny Bania gives Jerry a brand-new Armani suit, but insists Jerry should buy him a meal in exchange.
-Jerry and Bania meet up at Mendy's restaurant for the agreed-upon meal, but Bania only orders soup, which, he says, cannot count as the "meal".
+Kenny Bania comes into Monk's Diner and offers to give Jerry a brand-new Armani suit, since he's been working out and it no longer fits.
+To Jerry's dismay, Elaine, George, and Kramer do n'ot read his mood and urge him to take it, praising Kenny's generosity.
+Bania is delighted by everyone's attention, and in an offhand way insists Jerry should buy him a meal in exchange.
+In a later scene, Jerry reluctantly meets Bania at Mendy's restaurant, but Bania astounds Jerry by saying, "I'm just going to have soup.
+Yeah, I'll save the meal for another time."
+Jerry counters, "Another time?
+What other time?
+No no, Bania, no. This is the dinner."
+Bania insists, "Soup's not a meal.
+I give you a brand-new Armani suit, and you won't even buy me a meal?" so Jerry acquiesces unhappily.
 Elaine has just returned from a trip to England with Mr. Pitt.
 While there, she met Simon, and has flown him back with her frequent-flyer miles.
-However, he becomes arrogant and doesn't have plans to return to England.
+However, he becomes arrogant and does not have plans to return to England.